How to get mobile internet in Morocco: What is the best option?

 | Fee in case of loss? | No | No | No | Yes | No |

-Tips to enjoy the internet in Morocco
+Tips on using the internet in Morocco

 - Don’t answer calls from friends or family while in Morocco.
-Remember that you pay a different rate, yours is much higher, and this also applies to text messages.
+Remember that you pay a different rate; yours is much higher, and this also applies to text messages.

 To call Morocco from abroad, you must first dial the exit code from your country (00 or the + symbol), followed by the international country code Morocco (212), then the Moroccan local code without the 0 (this only if you call a landline), and then the destination phone number.